Japan

 Orientations

-All students applying for the semester or year program must be available for a mandatory 3-day National Pre-Departure Orientation, which usually takes place in mid-July or early December.
+All students applying for the semester must be available for a mandatory 3-day National Pre-Departure Orientation*, which usually takes place in mid-July or early-mid December (for Spring programs).
 This orientation is a required part of the program aimed at preparing students for their experience overseas.
-All students will participate in a one-day local pre-departure orientation in May/June or during the winter for spring departures.
-All orientation costs are included in program tuition.
+All students will participate in a one-day local pre-departure orientation in May/June for fall departures.

 Age Requirement